JasonJWilliamsNY/dnasubway_dev_documentation/step6.rst

   1. Log-in to `DNA Subway <https://dnasubway.cyverse.org/>`_ - unregistered users may NOT use Green Line.

+  2. Click on the Green "Next Generation Sequencing" square to start a Green Line project.

-  2. For 'Select Project Type' select either Single End Reads or Paired End Reads
+  3. For 'Select Project Type' select either Single End Reads or Paired End Reads

-  3. For 'Select an Organism' select a species and genome build.
+  4. For 'Select an Organism' select a species and genome build.

      .. tip::
          If you don't see a desired species/genome `contact us <https://dnasubway.cyverse.org/feedback.html>`_ to have it added

-  4. Enter a project title, and description; click 'Continue'
+  5. Enter a project title, and description; click 'Continue'

 **B. Upload Read Data to CyVerse Data Store**
 The sequence read files used in these experiments are too large to upload using